-Technical support, financial aid support, and advising will be available to online students, provided by the on-campus administrative staff of the school, in addition to all student services as provided to residential students.
+Technical support, financial aid support, and advising will be available to online students, provided by the oncampus administrative staff of the school, in addition to all student services as provided to residential students.
 As a part of the school's program, the expectations and outcomes of students within online courses will be identical the outcomes in traditional courses, but additional convenience and flexibility is a part of online courses.

-Career Services/Placement
+Career Services

-The Ohio Media School maintains a full-time Career Services Department to assist graduates who successfully complete the broadcast curriculum.
+The Colorado Media School maintains a full-time Career Services Department to assist graduates who successfully complete the broadcast curriculum.
 Job inquiries are received and processed continually from employers seeking graduates to fill vacancies on their staff.
 Assistance is given to graduates in the preparation of recorded audition material, continuity samples, resumes and applications for employment.
+Graduates must be in good standing with the school academically and financially to receive placement assistance.

-Upon graduation, a student who desires on-air placement assistance should submit audition materials to the School Director for approval.
-The approved audition materials should demonstrate the skills that the student learned while in class.
-Job openings other than on-air application do not require an approved audition tape.
+Upon graduation, a student who desires on-air placement assistance must submit audition media to the Career Services Director for approval.
+The approved audition media should demonstrate the skills that the student learned while in class.
+Job openings other than on-air application may not require an approved audition tape.
 Many job opportunities require relocation.
 The School does not guarantee job placement.